imessien/SpatialMETA/README.md

 ### Installing via PyPI

-If you are using GPU, please install the GPU version of scAtlasVAE.
+If you are using GPU, please install the GPU version of spatialmeta.
 ```shell
 pip3 install spatialmeta[gpu]
 ```

-If you are using CPU, please install the CPU version of scAtlasVAE.
+If you are using CPU, please install the CPU version of spatialmeta.
 ```shell
 pip3 install spatialmeta[cpu]
 ```